thymaro/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 #.
 In this tab you can see all the connections to existing databases or set up
    new connections.
 #.
 Click the :guilabel:`New` button.
 #.
-In the main folder of the Training Data, you should find the file
+In the shapefiles folder of the Training Data, you should find the file
    :file:`landuse.sqlite`.
 Select it and click :guilabel:`Open`.

    Notice that the drop-down above the three buttons now reads "landuse.sqlite@...",